fMRI Resources Available

 Stimulus Presentation

 The stimulus presentation software is the responsibility of the experimenter.
-The software that we use, called GLStim, lacks advanced features that researchers often find necessary.
 There are commercially available experimental design programs which you can test and purchase.
 A few which have been used successfully here in the past are:

 Audio Stimulus

 The Siemens scanners are equipped with audio input capability.
-There is a 1/8 inch line in stereo jack in the equipment room, and beside the scanner console, where you can plug the line out of a PC sound card, laptop, CD player, tape recorder or any other audio device.
-If you use the audio input on the scanner, you must give your subject the Siemens headphones to hear the sound.
+There is a 1/8 inch line in stereo jack in the equipment room, and beside the scanner console, where you can plug the line out of a PC sound card, laptop, CD player, cellphone or any other audio device.
+If you use the audio input on the scanner, you must give your subject the headphone pads to hear the sound.

 Subject Monitoring